 View the College Catalog to see a complete list of classes for this program.

 Meet Our Students and Alumni

-ICC Class of 2010 (CISCO Certified Network Associate and CISCO Certified Network Professional) Also attended Illinois State University, where I have a Bachelor’s and Master’s in Curriculum and Instruction Professor at Illinois Central College Tell us about the career path that led you to your current job.
-After completing my bachelor’s degree from Illinois State University in Information Technology, I…
+ICC Class of 2010 (CISCO Certified Network Associate and CISCO Certified Network Professional) Also attended Illinois State University, where I earned a Bachelor’s and Master’s in Curriculum and Instruction.
+I am a Professor at Illinois Central College.
+Tell us about the career path that led you to your current job.
+After completing my bachelor’s degree from Illinois State University in…

 Paul Experiences Life-Changing Opportunity through WEI Program

 Illinois Central College changes lives every day.
 Paul, who recently experienced a life-changing event through the Workforce Equity Initiative (WEI) LAN Technician program, is a great testament to this.
 Throughout this program, Paul has experienced hands-on training in entry-level technologies focusing on core routing and switching, computer hardware, and operating systems.
 He has learned how to install, configure, operate, repair,…

 One of the greatest rewards for us is that our former students are now in positions to hire our current students.Kim Hawthorne, CCNA, CCAI, Professor, Business, Legal & Information Systems